 When finishing up your Form I-589 to apply for asylum in the U.S., you might notice a warning on the form, saying that applicants who "knowingly made a frivolous application for asylum will be permanently ineligible for any benefits under the Immigration and Nationality Act."

-To qualify as "knowingly frivolous," the law says that one or more material (important and relevant) elements of the asylum application and testimony would have to constitute deliberate fabrications, otherwise known as lies or falsehoods.
-(This comes from the regulations published by U.S. Citizenship and Immigration Services (USCIS) at 8 C.F.R. § 1208.20.)
+To qualify as "knowingly frivolous," U.S. immigration rules say that one or more material (important and relevant) elements of the asylum application and testimony would have to constitute deliberate fabrications, otherwise known as lies or falsehoods.
+(This comes from the government regulations at 8 C.F.R. § 1208.20.)

 What's more, the IJ is supposed to give you a chance to explain yourself if you are caught in any apparent lies.
 The regulations state that the IJ or appeals board can find that the claim is frivolous only if satisfied that "the applicant, during the course of the proceedings, has had sufficient opportunity to account for any discrepancies or implausible aspects of the claim."